BBFPHIL/Ardipithecus-Ramidus/README.md

 The first iteration of my line of autonomous robotics with the ultimate goal of autonomously cleaning entire land fills.
-This is generation: Ardiputhicus Ramidus
+This is generation: Ardipithecus Ramidus